-Teaching Staff: David Horan

-Terms: 1 - 2
+Teaching Staff: David Horan Terms: 1 - 2 Average Teaching Hours: 5 hours per week

 To develop the student actor's unique creative voice at the same time as gradually preparing them for three-year drama course auditions.
 To enable students to experience the practices of theatre practitioners such as Konstantin Stanislavski, Meisner and Grotowski through games and exercises and to lay down the building blocks of actor's process spontaneously through play.
-To seek to develop, through improvisation, the student actor's imaginative scope, quick wittedness, creativity and flexibility.
+To seek to develop, through improvisation, the student actor's imaginative scope, quick wittedness, creativity, and flexibility.